No767/Kumiko/Community/contributing.md

 To get started, you'll need these things installed:

 - Git
-- Python 3.6 and above (Made in 3.9.6)
+- Python 3.6 and above (Made in 3.9.6 and 3.9.7)
-- pip

 ## Installing Dependencies

 All of the dependencies that is needed for this project can be found within the `requirements.txt` within the root directory of this project.
 Git can be found [here](https://git-scm.com/).
 Python can be also found at its website ([Python's Official Website](https://www.python.org/)).

-To install the dependencies listed within the requirements.txt, just cd into the project's root directory and  run `pip install -r requirements.txt`.
+Before you can get working, you need to run 2 commands:

+- `pip install --upgrade pip setuptools wheel`
+- `pip install -r requirements.txt`

+The reason why is that one of the dependencies breaks if setuptools and wheels is not updated.
+Make sure to do this in the root directory of this repo.

 ## Pull Requests and Commits